The CPI mission is to:

 - Identify and implement priority areas for biodiversity protection using

 systematic conservation planning methods, partnering with conservation

-To make our findings available to the public.
+- Make our findings available to the public

 Conservation planning includes five stages: